mukunku/ParquetViewer/README.md

 # Download
 If you'd like to use a pre-compiled EXE instead of compiling the project yourself, please see the release folder: https://github.com/mukunku/ParquetViewer/tree/master/release

+Visit the Wiki for details on how to use the utility: https://github.com/mukunku/ParquetViewer/wiki

 # Technical Details
 The project was written in C# using Visual Studio 2013 and .NET 4.5